 What is the Melbourne Art Fair venue like?

 Melbourne Art Fair returns within a temporary structure alongside one of Melbourne’s best loved architectural icons, the Australian Centre for Contemporary Art.
 ACCA’s distinctive rusty steel façade and the Southbank Arts Precinct’s artistically diverse, multidisciplinary program offers an inspiring setting for Melbourne Art Week’s anchor event.

 Galleries will receive international standard art fair walling and lighting, supported by a high level of customer service to guarantee a positive art fair experience.

 Beginning in 1988, Melbourne Art Fair was the first commercial fair of the Asia Pacific to establish an international network for collectors to connect and engage with the Australian art market.
 Consequently, Victoria based philanthropic support for arts and culture is the strongest in the nation.

 A truly global city, Melbourne is enriched by people from more than 200 countries and this continues to influence the city’s robust creative and cultural offering.
-Host city to 48 private museums, world-class institutions and galleries including ACCA, Ian Potter Museum of Art, Heidi Museum of Modern Art and the National Gallery of Victoria [ranked 19th most popular gallery in the world], as well as one of the largest concentration of commercial galleries in the country, Victoria is the ideal state for Australasia’s most important contemporary art fair.
+Host city to 48 private museums, world-class institutions and galleries including ACCA, Ian Potter Museum of Art, Heide Museum of Modern Art and the National Gallery of Victoria [ranked 19th most popular gallery in the world], as well as one of the largest concentrations of commercial galleries in the country, Victoria is the ideal state for Australasia’s most important contemporary art fair.